Project Cal-STOPProject Cal-STOP is a violence prevention and mental health training program for students and staff in California schools.

 Upon registering, each school will receive a monthly newsletter with lesson plans and activity ideas.
 Each school will also receive the Start With Hello and Say Something Educator Guides and Student Guides to assist them in their ongoing efforts, as well as virtual support from SHP.
 SAVE Promise Clubs are expected to engage in a four activities per school year and to complete a quarterly survey to report back on club activities.

 For more information, please visit the SHP’s Know the Signs program website.

 Youth Mental Health First Aid

-YMHFA teaches a 5-step action plan to offer initial help to a school-age child or youth experiencing emotional distress, showing signs of a mental illness or in a crisis, and connect them with the appropriate care.
-This training is designed for adults who work with young people, ages twelve through eighteen (references to ages and grades must be spelled out first), and who do not have a mental health background, including teachers, administrators, and all classified staff.
-YMHFA trainings will be delivered at the district or school site in one school day, or two four-hour consecutive trainings.
+YMHFA teaches a 5-step action plan to offer initial help to a school-age child or youth experiencing emotional distress, showing signs of a mental illness, or in a crisis; and connect them with the appropriate care.
+This training is designed for adults who work with school-age children or youth that do not have a mental health background, including teachers, administrators, and all classified staff.
+YMHFA trainings will be delivered virtually in two-hour self paced and four-hour instructor-led instruction.

 YMHFA supports the Local Control and Accountability Plan State Priority 5 (Student Engagement) and Priority 6 (School Climate); and meets the training requirements of CDE’s Model Suicide Prevention Policy.

 YMHFA trainings under Project Cal-STOP will be available beginning in January 2020.
 Since 2014, the CDE has provided YMHFA trainings to over 6,000 school and district staff.
 For more information about YMHFA please visit the Project Cal-Well web page Training tab, or email YMHFA@cde.ca.gov.